 Visually, it’s an appealing if not subdued watch.
 It’s not a watch that wants attention.
 Nothing is bold or shocking, and the small sizes of the numerals and markers on the dial disappear in the distance, making it simply look like a white dial in a steel cylinder.
 But, it’s not too austere or boring either.
 Up close, the well planned layout is appealing and the occasional hint of color is a pleasant surprise.
 With normal casual work attire it fits right in, perhaps even adding a sense of maturity to an outfit.

 The Meshable 003 automatic is a smart addition to the brand’s line up.
 It’s very much in keeping with their minimal aesthetic, and while not a shockingly new design, also doesn’t feel like a clone of anything else.
 Their choice of details gives the 003 a certain contemporary attitude that speaks to the brand’s aesthetic.
 The watch will also be available in PVD, which further adds to the modern edge of the design and might give it a bit more personality for those who want it.

 The 003 launches today on Kickstarter with an opening price of $245 for the first 50, then $266 and lastly $290.
+Please note the Meshable has re-launched, and the campaign can be found here.
 For a 9015 powered watch, these are exceptionally competitive prices, creating an overall great value.
 There aren’t many mechanical watches out there with this sort of style period, let alone ones under $300, making them a very compelling option if you’ve been interested in this aesthetic but not looking to drop several hundred to a few thousand on one.
 The post KS retail price will be 399 euros, which is still very compelling.